jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-tools/index.md

 of making security a part of the SDLC from the very start.
-This is at the heart of a culture called DevSecOps and is, partly, achieved by integrating security testing tools into the DevOps workflow to enable automated security checks across the SDLC.
+This is at the heart of a culture called DevSecOps and is partly achieved by integrating manual and automated security testing into the DevOps workflow to enable security checks across the SDLC.
 Of course,
 we say "partly" because a few more things need to be achieved to fully embrace DevSecOps.
 (See "[How to implement DevSecOps](../how-to-implement-devsecops/)" and "[DevSecOps best practices](../devsecops-best-practices/).")

+Tools for DevSecOps,
-Tools for DevSecOps allow running security testing methods automatically.
+which complement the manual work of security analysts, allow running some security testing methods automatically.
-They are used throughout the entire SDLC and with the guidance of security experts.
+These tools are used throughout the entire SDLC and with the guidance of security experts.
-These experts constantly review the result reports by the tools.
+In addition to focusing on the vulnerabilities that represent the most significant risk exposure for a system, these experts constantly review the result reports by the tools.
 Combined manual and automated work yields accurate and faster results.
 Below,
 you can see a representation of the SDLC.
 As we've argued in [another post](../how-to-implement-devsecops/),